Fall 2017 Freshman Admission: Eligibility Index

 Calculating Your Eligibility Index

 Now that you know your test scores and your CSU GPA, you can calculate your eligibility index.
-Use the calculator below or use the formulas to do the math yourself.
-Remember not to include ACT or SAT writing scores.
+Use the formulas below to determine your Eligibility Index.
+Remember not to include ACT or SAT Reasoning writing scores.